Vehicle Image Generation Going Well with The Surroundings: Experiments

 \subsection{Effectiveness of using Texture net}

-Bringing the global-local discriminator to the end of Snet and changing the output dimension to RGB channels is equivalent to the work of \cite{iizuka2017globally}.
+Bringing the global-local discriminator to the end of Snet and changing the output dimension to RGB channels is equivalent to the work of \cite{ref_article9}.
 Though we have shown the qualitative improvement in the figures above, we report an additional numerical comparison to prove the effectiveness of Tnet.
-We apply the Single Shot multibox Detector (SSD) \cite{liu2016ssd}, a widely used object detection algorithm, to the images generated by our method and the baseline\cite{iizuka2017globally}.
+For a fair evaluation of how much our TextureNet contributes to the training, we apply the Single Shot multibox Detector (SSD) \cite{ref_article18}, a widely used object detection algorithm, to the images generated by our method and the baseline\cite{ref_article9}.
 Vehicles from the original images are substituted by both methods.
-If objects are generated properly, the detector should be able to locate them in the image.
+If objects are generated properly, the detector should be able to locate them in the image, meaning that the generated objects are assumed to be sampled from the data distribution it is trained.

-Our model and the baseline \cite{iizuka2017globally} have been trained using the training data in BDD100K and the evaluation has been carried out with the validation data.
+Our model and the baseline \cite{ref_article9} have been trained using the training data in BDD100K and the evaluation has been carried out with the validation data.
 Since only the object to be generated is under consideration, vehicles detected outside the generated region are ignored.
-In other words, we only evaluate the recall of SSD, which is the ratio whether the detector finds the generated object or not.
+Therefore, we only evaluate the recall of SSD, which is the ratio of whether the detector finds the generated object or not.
 In the dataset, there are a total of 6,020 vehicles to recall that satisfy our size constraints.
-Since the detector is trained using PascalVOC dataset \cite{everingham2010pascal}, it is fair enough to compare the baseline and our method applied to BDD100K dataset.
+Since the detector is trained using PascalVOC dataset \cite{ref_article4}, it is fair enough to compare the baseline and our method applied to BDD100K dataset.